Modern slavery statement

 Rotork’s manufacturing processes are primarily assembly of purchased components, with some machining of metallic products, including late customisation to meet customer requirements.

-Our Procurement and Global Supply Chain (GSC) teams co-ordinate commodity specific strategies and bring consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enables us to be responsive to our customers while reducing our inventories and meeting high ethical and technical standards.
+Our Global Supply Chain (GSC) team co-ordinates commodity specific strategies and brings consistency to our Supplier Relationship Management processes with the goal of transitioning to a supply base that enables us to be responsive to our customers while reducing our inventories and meeting high ethical and technical standards.
+During 2024, we updated our leadership structure by combining the procurement and supply chain functions under one director.
+This change supports our ongoing development of supplier management processes.

-In 2023, we engaged with around 5,500 suppliers and spent around £240m GBP with external material suppliers.
-Of those approximately 75% are domestic suppliers and 25% supply to our sites internationally.
+In 2024, we engaged with around 5,300 suppliers and spent around £228m with external material suppliers.
+Of those approximately 82% are domestic suppliers and 18% supply to our sites internationally.

 Our Values and policies

-Our Values are embedded in our Code of Conduct, which was launched in 2019 and is available in our core languages.
-We expect everyone working for us, and with us, to follow the Code and act with integrity at all times.
-It includes guidance on the identification of potential modern slavery risks and empowers employees to “Speak Up” if they identify any area of concern, including concerns relating to potential modern slavery risks.
+The Code of Conduct includes guidance on the identification of potential modern slavery risks and empowers employees to “Speak Up” if they identify any area of concern, including concerns relating to potential modern slavery risks.

 Rotork has an open and transparent culture underpinned by our Speak Up Policy.
 The policy encourages colleagues to report suspected wrongdoing as soon as possible and without fear of detrimental treatment as a result of raising a concern.
-We encourage colleagues to contact their line managers, or our Group HR Director or Group General Counsel & Company Secretary.
+We offer a range of channels for raising concerns.
+Our policy encourages colleagues to contact their line managers, our Head of Ethics and Compliance, our Chief Human Resources Officer or our Group General Counsel & Company Secretary.
 We also offer an independent, global, and multi-lingual external reporting service managed by Safecall.
 This service allows concerns to be raised anonymously if preferred.
 It is available to employees, external stakeholders (such as suppliers) and the public and is operated 24 hours a day, 7 days a week.
 Reports can be made to a local freephone number or submitted via Safecall’s website.
 All reports we receive are dealt with efficiently, effectively, and consistently.

 Our Speak Up poster is exhibited in all our offices and facilities and highlights modern slavery as a specific area of concern to look out for and report.